 If you’re interested in trying CBC oil for yourself, here are some brands to consider.

 This tincture is made with CBC isolate and MCT oil.
 It has 500 milligrams of CBC but no THC.

 3Chi offers a broad spectrum hemp extract in MCT oil with a custom terpene profile.
 The CBC Oil Tincture comes in three levels of CBC potency—250, 500, and 1,000 milligrams — and also boasts a blend of CBD, CBN, CBG, and CBDv.

 Coda Signature: Soothe Cannabis Skin Salver

 This CBD-dominant formulation from Coda Signature contains 400 milligrams of CBD paired with 200 milligrams of both THC and CBC.
-Enriched with calendula, lavender, frankincense, and lemon, this healing balm has been crafted with relief in mind.
+This healing balm was made to help people feel better.
+It contains calendula, lavender, frankincense, and lemon.
 Available in Colorado.